Tamilmani18/CODSOFT/README.md

 # Quote_of_the_day Application

-Daily Quotes: Offers inspirational quotes and allows users to share inspirational quotes with friends and also add them to favourite
+Daily Quotes: Offers inspirational quotes and allows users to share inspirational quotes with friends and also save them to favourites.

 # Screenshots